fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 # Overview

 The F# compiler repositories are used to produce a range of different artefacts.
-For the purposes of this guide, the foreemost amongst these are:
+For the purposes of this guide, the important ones are:

-* FSharp.Compiler.Service.dll, part of [the corresponding nuget package](https://www.nuget.org/packages/FSharp.Compiler.Service)
-  and shipped as an integrated component in a range of F# editor and scripting tooling.
+* The [FSharp.Compiler.Service](https://www.nuget.org/packages/FSharp.Compiler.Service) nuget package and dll, shipped as an integrated component in most  F# editor and scripting tools.

-* fsc.exe, fsi.exe and FSharp.Compiler.dll, the core binaries of the Visual F# tools for Windows.
+* fsc.exe, fsi.exe and FSharp.Compiler.dll, the core binaries of the Visual F# tools for Windows, by Microsoft.
 These tools also include FSharp.LanguageService.Compiler.dll, a special trimeed-down build of the core of the F# compiler.

-* fsharpc, fsharpi, fsc.exe, fsi.exe, FSharp.Compiler.dll, the core binaries of the cross-platform open edition packages for F#.
+* fsharpc, fsharpi, fsc.exe, fsi.exe, FSharp.Compiler.dll, the core binaries of the cross-platform open edition packages for F#, included in both Linux packages and Xamarin tooling for F#.

 * FSharp.Core.dll, see [the separate guide on versions and related matters](http://fsharp.github.io/2015/04/18/fsharp-core-notes.html).
 Not covered in this guide except where there is an interaction with the F# compiler core.